David Childs (academic)

 David Haslam Childs FRSA (born September 1933) is a British academic and political historian, who is Professor Emeritus of Politics at the University of Nottingham.
-His research chiefly concerns the modern German state and the field of German studies, and helping the public develop a greater knowledge of the history and politics of the former East and West Germany.
+His life-long interest and research, which made him one of the UK's foremost experts on the GDR, chiefly concerned modern Germany and the field of German studies.
+His considerable contribution also played a vital role in helping academics, ambassadors, business leaders, government ministers, the armed services, students and the public develop a better understanding of the history and politics of both former East and West Germany.

-Family and education
+Family and Education

-Childs was born in Bolton, Lancashire, the son of John Arthur Childs, a police officer, who went on to become Mayor of Bolton (1962–63), and Ellen Childs (née Haslam).
-He has one sister, Margaret, who still lives in Bolton.
+David was born in Bolton, Lancashire, the son of John Arthur Childs, a police officer, who went on to become Mayor of Bolton (1962–63), and Ellen Childs (née Haslam).
+He has a sister, Margaret, who lived in Bolton her whole life before moving to Brighton due to ill-health.
 He was educated at Thornleigh Salesian College and the Wigan & District Mining & Technical College in Lancashire.
-He graduated at the London School of Economics in 1956 before spending a year at the University of Hamburg on a British Council scholarship.
+Unsure of what to do after his A Levels, David was encouraged by his headmaster to apply for university.
+Upon receiving his results, his mother told him to go to London rather than Manchester.
+He graduated from the London School of Economics in 1956 before spending a year at the University of Hamburg on a British Council scholarship.
 He completed his PhD at the University of London in 1962 whilst working part-time as a journalist for Associated Television.

+David died peacefully at home in Nottingham after a short illness with cancer.
+He is survived by his wife, whom he married in 1963, and eldest son; his youngest son predeceased him.